ataiva-software/vertex/CONTRIBUTING.md

-# Contributing to Eden DevOps Suite
+# Contributing to Vertex DevOps Suite

-Thank you for your interest in contributing to Eden!
+Thank you for your interest in contributing to Vertex!
 This document provides guidelines and information for contributors.

 ## Getting Started